Amsterdam/design-system/packages/css/src/components/file-input/README.md

 # File Input

-The file input component is a styled input element that allows users to select a file from their device.
+Allows the user to upload one or more files from their device.

 ## Visual considerations